Cloud2BR-MSFTLearningHub/Agentic-DevOps-AI-Shopping/src/DATA_PIPELINE.md

 > [!NOTE]
-> What It Does:
-> The data pipeline automation performs the following tasks:
+> What It Does?
+The data pipeline automation performs the following tasks:
 > 1. **Creates Python Virtual Environment**: Sets up an isolated Python environment with all required dependencies
 > 2. **Imports Data to Cosmos DB**: Loads product catalog data from CSV into Cosmos DB container
 > 3. **Creates Azure AI Search Index**: Sets up a search index with vector search capabilities